CapsCollective/siege-engine/README.md

 3. Commit your changes (`git commit -m "Added some feature"`)
 4. Push to the branch (`git push origin cool-new-feature`)
 5. Create a new pull request for it!

+If you want to contribute to the project, be sure to review the **contribution guidelines**.
+This project adheres to the [Contributor Covenant code of conduct](CODE_OF_CONDUCT.md), and by contributing, interacting, or otherwise participating in it, you are expected to uphold this code.

+We use GitHub issues for tracking requests and bugs where possible, please use the GitHub discussions forum for help, general questions and other discourse.

 ### Contributors